 Here’s the line graph that gave us our headline above.
 Just look at the difference between 2012 and 2016.

-Interestingly, in 2016, Netflix raised its prices – moving up its standard HD subscription charge in the US from $9-a-month to $10-a-month.
+Interestingly, in 2015, Netflix announced it was raising its prices – moving up its standard HD subscription charge in the US from $9-a-month to $10-a-month.